ehanoc/CIPs/CIP-0072/README.md

 We briefly discussed tags and we will likely introduce tags in the near future.
 An array of tags to help stores / dApp developers categories where their dApp should show.
 This will complement `categories` field.

 ### DE_REGISTER
-We added DE_REGISTER and DE_REGISTER_ALL in additon to already existing `REGISTER` and `UPDATE`.
-The idea is that once dApp devs do not want their dApp version to be shown, they can now unlist a whole dApp or a dApp version and stores should respect such a request.
+We added DE_REGISTER_RELEASE and DE_REGISTER_DAPP in additon to already existing `REGISTER`.
+The idea is that once dApp devs do not want their dApp release version to be shown, they can now unlist a dApp release version or a whole dApp and stores should respect such a request.

 ### Type Field
 `Type` field can be `PLUTUS` or `NATIVE`, we made it optional and there are already two dApps at least on Cardano at the time of writing, which are only using NATIVE scripts.
 This optional field helps to differentiante between NATIVE script based and NON_NATIVE dApps.